 The term cemetery tourism may sound strange to many people.
-After all, funeral subjects and places are not usually the subject of vacation trips or city tours.
-However, the observation and visitation of cemeteries is much more common than can be reflected in the popular imagination.
+After all, funeral subjects and places of burial are not usually on the agenda of vacation trips or city tours.
+However, observing and visiting cemeteries is much more common than may be reflected in the popular imagination.

 Some examples are the historic Parisian necropolis Père-Lachaise, considered one of the most pop cemeteries in the world.
-The site has about two million tourist visits every year.
-There you can see references to tomb architecture, part of French history and visit famous tombs like that of singer Jim Morrison or writer Oscar Wilde.
-In Latin America, La Recoleta, located in the homonymous neighborhood of Buenos Aires, capital of Argentina, is one of the most visited tourist cemeteries in the country.
-Full of sumptuous works of art, it has distinguished burials, such as the iconic Argentine first lady Evita Perón.
+The place has about two million tourist visits every year.
+There you can see references to the tomb architecture, part of French history, and visit famous gravesites such as those of the singer Jim Morrison or the writer Oscar Wilde.
+In Latin America, La Recoleta, located in the neighborhood of the same name in Buenos Aires, capital of Argentina, is one of the most visited tourist cemeteries in the country.
+Filled with sumptuous works of art, it has illustrious burials, such as the iconic Argentine first lady Evita Perón.

-And speaking of Brazil, many of our cemeteries do not leave these famous necropolises in any artistic aspect.
-In addition to the high architectural and artistic quality, many of these spaces show us the history of these cities and states right before our eyes.
+And speaking of Brazil, many of our cemeteries are second to these famous necropolises in any artistic aspect.
+Besides the high architectural and artistic quality, many of these spaces show us the history of these cities and states right before our eyes.

-Some of these cemeteries already have guided tours to guide visitors, researchers and historians interested in this legacy so rich in regional narratives, arts, information, curiosities and biographies.
-Check out!
+Some of these cemeteries already have guided tours to guide visitors, researchers, and historians interested in this legacy so rich in regional narratives, arts, information, curiosities, and biographies.
+Check them out!

-In service since 1852, the São João Batista Cemetery is also known as the “famous cemetery”.
-In its 192 thousand square meters it gathers beautiful tombs and artistic mausoleums turned to the catholic sacred culture.
+In service since 1852, São João Batista Cemetery is also known as the ?cemetery of the famous?
+In its 192 thousand square meters it gathers beautiful tombs and artistic mausoleums focused on the Catholic sacred culture.

-Among its 35 thousand buried are great personalities of national history such as Carmen Miranda, Cazuza, Nara Leão, Santos Dumont, Cecília Meireles, Tom Jobim, Cândido Portinari, Zuzu Angel and other personalities such as singers, writers, actors and nobles, scientists and politicians .
-In 2015, it was the first cemetery in Latin America to gain its virtual map and receive visits online through Google Street View.
+Among its 35,000 interred are great personalities of national history such as Carmen Miranda, Cazuza, Nara Leão, Santos Dumont, Cecília Meireles, Tom Jobim, Cândido Portinari, Zuzu Angel and other personalities such as singers, writers, actors and noblemen, scientists and politicians.
+In 2015, it was the first cemetery in Latin America to gain its virtual map and receive online visits through Google Street View.

 Phone: (21) 3217-3182

-The São Pedro de Alcântara Cathedral began to be built in 1884 to replace the modest Petrópolis mother church at the request of D. Pedro II and his daughter, Princess Isabel.
+The São Pedro de Alcântara Cathedral began to be built in 1884 to replace the modest main church of Petrópolis at the request of Dom Pedro II and his daughter, Princess Isabel.

-Its neo-Gothic project was conceived by the Bahian architect and engineer Francisco Caminhoá, following the molds of the main European cathedrals, and its conclusion was only completed in mid-1969, after the Proclamation of the Republic.
+Its neo-Gothic project was conceived by the Bahian architect and engineer Francisco Caminhoá, following the molds of the main European cathedrals, and its conclusion was only finished in mid 1969, after the Proclamation of the Republic.

-Currently there are the remains of Emperor D. Pedro II and Imperatriz Dona Tereza Cristina (brought from Lisbon to Rio de Janeiro in 1921) and also of Princess Isabel and her husband, Conde D'eu (buried there in 1971), forming the Imperial Mausoleum.
+Currently there are the remains of Emperor Pedro II and Empress Dona Tereza Cristina (brought from Lisbon to Rio de Janeiro in 1921) and also those of Princess Isabel and her husband, Count D'eu (buried there in 1971), forming the Imperial Mausoleum.

 Address: Rua São Pedro de Alcântara 60, Petrópolis - RJ